Russian Meat Patties - Kotlety

 Step 5

-The procedure with the lid placed at the beginning of frying will make the meatballs softer and fluffier, tender, I definitely recommend steaming them a little.
+Using the lid at the start of cooking makes the patties softer and fluffier, so I strongly recommend steaming them briefly.

 Russian Meat Patties - Kotlety - Step 5